janva/emacs-init/Readme.md

     (setq visible-bell t)

-<a id="org1e92062"></a>
+<a id="org1dd2ce4"></a>

 ## Themes

 Doom are comunity inspired themes for emacs.
 It contains a large varietty of themes.
 This setup also uses icons in for instance modelines.
-I had to install all-the-icons-install-fonts on my Ubuntu seperatly to get this working.
+I used `package-install all-the-icons` followed by  `M-x all-the-icons-install-fonts`  To pull down and install needed fonts manually for this to work.

 `:init` keyword will make code run before package is loaded.
 We use thall-the-icons to get some nice icons and the tweak the mode-line. `:ensure t` isn't stricly needed as we set this as default for all packages.
 The `:custom`  keyword is used here to set custom variables of doom-modeline packages.

 [Doom-themes github page](https://github.com/doomemacs/themes)

     (require 'all-the-icons)
                  (use-package doom-themes
                    :init (load-theme 'doom-horizon t))
                  ;;use refresh-pakcages to get this working
          ;; M-x all-the-icons-install-fonts
                  (use-package all-the-icons
                    :if (display-graphic-p)
                    )
                  (use-package doom-modeline
                    :ensure t
                    :init (doom-modeline-mode 1)
                    :custom ((doom-modeline-height 15)))

-<a id="org2a69ca2"></a>
+<a id="orgfbdfbd0"></a>

 ## Line numbers